bandzoogle/zooglerails-dev-box/README.md

         vagrant ssh # now you are inside the VM

 5. The `/vagrant` directory inside the VM will point to your `zooglerails-dev-box` directory.
-So switch to it and initialize the Rails environment:
+Switch to it and initialize the Rails environment:

         cd /vagrant/zooglerails
         cp config/local.yml.sample config/local.yml